Network Working Group R. Raymond

 fixed and updated at any time regardless of the browser's release

-code to their own needs dynamically without lobbying the browser
+their own needs dynamically without waiting for a browser to be

 5.2.4.
 Decreased surface API

-surface API is fixed to the agreed contract.
-Once agreed, a browser
+API is fixed to the agreed contract.
+Once agreed, a browser vendor

-vendor only has to ensure their compatibility with well defined
+only has to ensure their compatibility with well defined limited

-limited scope unit tests, and need not worry about some free-form
+scope unit tests, and need not worry about some free-form protocol

-format that may introduce untold compatibility issues should another
+that may introduce untold compatibility issues after a browser is

-vendor issue an update.
-This is also true of any non-browsers that
+released in real-world scenarios.
+This is also true of any non-

-may wish to implement and be compliant to the WebRTC API for
+browsers that may with to implement and be compliant to the WebRTC

 5.2.5.
 Greater compatibility for SIP